-To the Board of Trustees,
+To the Board of Trustees, Teamsters Pension Trust Fund of Philadelphia and Vicinity:

-Teamsters Pension Trust Fund of Philadelphia and Vicinity:
+We have audited the financial statements of Teamsters Pension Trust Fund of Philadelphia and Vicinity as of and for the years ended December 31, 2020 and 2019, and have issued our report thereon dated July 30, 2021, which contained an unmodified opinion on those financial statements.
+Our audit was performed for the purpose of forming an opinion on the financial statements as a whole.

-We have audited the financial statements of Teamsters Pension Trust Fund of Philadelphia and Vicinity as of and for the years ended December 31, 2019 and 2018, and our report thereon dated August 6, 2020, which expressed an unmodified opinion on those financial statements, appears on pages 1 - 2.
-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedules of professional fees and administrative expenses for the years ended December 31, 2019 and 2018 are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying schedules of professional fees and administrative expenses for the years ended December 31, 2020 and 2019 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.